RedisLabs/redislabs-docs/content/modules/upgrading-rs.md

 Here are some examples of module upgrades:

-- To upgrade the version of RediSearch to 10017:
+- To upgrade the version of RediSearch to 10017 and replace the module arguments:

     ```src
     rladmin upgrade module db_name MyAwesomeDB module_name ft version 10017 module_args "PARTITIONS AUTO"
     ```

-- To upgrade RedisBloom to version 10100:
+- To upgrade RedisBloom to version 10100 and remove the current module arguments:

     ```src
-    rladmin upgrade module db_name MyDB module_name bf version 10100 module_args ""
+    rladmin upgrade module db_name MyDB module_name bf version 10100 module_args " "
     ```

-- To upgrade RedisJSON to 10002:
+- To upgrade RedisJSON to 10002 and use the current module arguments:

     ```src
-    rladmin upgrade module db_name MyDB module_name ReJSON version 10002 module_args ""
+    rladmin upgrade module db_name MyDB module_name ReJSON version 10002 keep_module_args
     ```